ChainSafe/game-docs-v2/docs/nft_launchpad/2_details.md

 ### Project

 A project can be considered as a game.
-When you create a new game, you create a project for that game on chainsafe [Gaming Dashboard](https://gaming-dashboard-stage.pages.dev/dashboard).
+When you create a new game, you create a project for that game on chainsafe [Gaming Dashboard](https://dashboard.gaming.chainsafe.io/dashboard).
-A project in the first level of hierarchy in the chainsafe gaming ecosystem.
+A project is the first level of hierarchy in the chainsafe gaming ecosystem.
 Anything you will create in the gaming ecosystem will be under a project.
 You can create multiple collections and mint NFTs under a project.

 ### Collection